“GFD: Blade Of Shadows 2”

 I saw the red eyes.
 I saw the fangs.
 The claws.
 He attacked me.
 He ATTACKED me!
 But…did I do enough to try to help him out of his madness before taking his life?
 Or did I draw my sword in anger over what he had done to the rest of our family?
 Then…there is always a chance that it was blind ‘fear’ that caused me to react.
 Unforgivable…dishonorable…fear.

 “JIRO!!!”
 It echoed in my mind, soon followed by a swift and immediate slash.
-My blade visible for just a moment as it glistened in the moonlight…before severing his head clean from his shoulders…and allowing it to fall into the dirt at my feet.
+My blade visible for a swift moment as it glistened in the moonlight…before severing his head clean from his shoulders…and allowing it to fall into the dirt at my feet.